viamrobotics/docs/docs/how-tos/sensor-module.md

 {{< /expand >}}

-Run your test script from your command line and make sure you are able to get readings from the sensor before proceeding.
+Run your test script from your terminal and make sure you are able to get readings from the sensor before proceeding.

 ## Generate boilerplate module code